sitebay/docs/CONTRIBUTING.md

 1. In your web browser, you can now navigate to `https://github.com/sitebay/docs` and open a pull request.
 When creating a pull request, provide a detailed overview of the changes.

 Your guide is now submitted.
-Thank you for contributing to Site Bay!
+Thank you for contributing to SiteBay!
 A member of the content team will review your guide and contact you if any changes are required.

 ## Run Tests